ABSTRACTS DATABASE ONLINE TUTORIAL

 Many of the publications housed in the Abstracts Database collection are available at local libraries and NCJRS provides a function for you to search these collections through the "Find in a Library" service.
-At times it may be faster, cheaper, and/or more convenient to access documents you find on NCJRS.gov at a library in your area.
+At times, it might be faster, cheaper, and/or more convenient to access the documents you find on NCJRS.gov at a library in your area.

-The "Find in a Library" service icon is presented throughout the NCJRS site.
-The icon is displayed in search results of the Abstracts Database, Weekly Accession List, and International Monthly Accession List, as well as, on individual Abstract pages, based on document format.
-Additionally, the icon is displayed for select documents on the Topical Pages, in the OJP Publications, and in Site Search results.
+The "Find in a Library" service icon is presented throughout the NCJRS website.
+The icon is displayed in search results of the Abstracts Database, Weekly Accession List, as well as on individual Abstract pages, based on the document's format.
+Additionally, the icon is displayed for select documents on the Topical Pages, in the OJP Publications, and in Site Search results

-By clicking on you can discover if the document you are interested in is available in a local library.
-When you click on NCJRS will send a document or journal title search to WorldCat, a global consortium of over 10,000 libraries.
-After clicking on a pop-up page, providing you with details of what is being searched, will display for your confirmation before directing you to the new Web page on WorldCat's Web site.
+By clicking on , you can access OCLC WorldCat® to check if the document you are interested in is available in your local library.
+When you click on , NCJRS will send a document or journal title search to WorldCat, a global consortium of over 10,000 libraries.
+After clicking on , a pop-up page, providing you with details of what is being searched, will display for your confirmation before directing you to the new Web page on WorldCat's website.